SalasNorman/workshop/README.md

-Here's the content formatted into a README:

----

 # Iris Flower Classification Workshop

 This repository contains a series of notebooks demonstrating different machine learning approaches to the Iris Flower dataset.
 Below are the notebooks with their respective focus areas.